-witigation wonitoring and Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-2d: Conduct exploratory trenching or coring of areas within the three zones of special sensitivity where subsurface project disturbance is planned. x Ongoing Exploratory trenching and subsurface testing of all potentially culturally sensitive areas is occurring prior to the initiation of construction activities in those areas.
-The results will be included in the Archaeological Final Report.
-No cultural resources requiring the development of a treatment plan were observed.
-A Native American monitor has been present for all exploratory trenching and subsurface testing work.
-CUL-2e: Stop work if cultural resources are encountered during ground-disturbing activities. x х Ongoing No prehistoric or historic-period cultural materials have been observed during cultural monitoring.
-CUL-2f: Conduct archaeological monitoring of ground-disturbing activities in areas as determined by JPB and SHPO.
-X Ongoing Cultural monitoring as-needed of project activities in culturally sensitive areas is ongoing.
+Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes present for all exploratory trenching and subsurface testing work.
+CUL-2e: Stop work if cultural resources are encountered during ground-disturbing activities. x x Ongoing No prehistoric or historic-period cultural materials have been observed during cultural monitoring.
+CUL-2f: Conduct archaeological monitoring of ground-disturbing activities in areas as determined by JPB and SHPO. x Ongoing Cultural monitoring as-needed of project activities in culturally sensitive areas is ongoing.
 The Archaeological Final Report will be provided at the conclusion of construction activities.
 CUL-3: Comply with state and county procedures for the treatment of human remains discoveries.
 X Ongoing No human remains have been observed to date on the Project.

-Mitigation Monitoring and Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes EMF-2: Minimize EMI effects during final design, Monitor EMI effects during testing, commission and operations, and Remediate Substantial Disruption of Sensitive Electrical Equipment. x x x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes EMF-2: Minimize EMI effects during final design, Monitor EMI effects during testing, commission and operations, and Remediate Substantial Disruption of Sensitive Electrical Equipment. x x x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Designs are submitted and reviewed/commented on by JPB.
 Monitoring EMI effects will occur post construction.
-GEO-1: Perform a site-specific geotechnical study for traction power facilities. х Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+GEO-1: Perform a site- specific geotechnical study for traction power facilities. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Geotechnical studies and results are submitted to JPB as completed.
 GEO-4a: Identification of expansive soils. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Geotechnical studies and results are submitted to JPB as completed.
 GEO-4b: Mitigation of expansive soils. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Geotechnical studies and results are submitted to JPB as completed.

-Mitigation Monitoring and Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes HAZ-2a: Conduct a Phase II Environmental Site Assessment prior to construction. x Complete A Phase II Environmental Assessment was completed prior to construction by the JPB consultant, and the results were provided to BBI, and the required mitigation is being implemented prior to the initiation of construction activities.
-HAZ-2b: Implement engineering controls and best management practices during construction. х x Ongoing Field activities are being monitored daily for significant color changes or odors which may indicate contamination.
-HYD-1: Implement construction dewatering treatment, if necessary. x х Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.
-HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities. х Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes HAZ-2a: Conduct a Phase II Environmental Site Assessment prior to construction. x Complete A Phase II Environmental Assessment was completed prior to construction by the JPB consultant, and the results were provided to BBI, and the required mitigation is being implemented prior to the initiation of construction activities.
+HAZ-2b: Implement engineering controls and best management practices during construction. x X Ongoing Field activities are being monitored daily for significant color changes or odors which may indicate contamination.
+HYD-1: Implement construction dewatering treatment, if necessary. x X Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.
+HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 The TPFs in Construction Segments 2 & 4 are currently in design.
 The design minimizes hardscape only to required structure foundations; yard areas are to receive a pervious material.
 HYD-5: Provide for electrical safety at TPFs subject to periodic or potential flooding. x x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 The TPFs in Construction Segments 2 & 4 are currently in design.
 The design plan currently raises the TPFs above the floodplain.